emcuttsy/monoglot-anxiety/content/english/blog/how-i-passed-the-goethe-b2-german-exam-with-a-nearly-perfect-score.md

 I overwhelmingly relied on **comprehensible input** to learn German.
 This sounds fancy, but in practice it meant watching loads of TV and listening to an unholy number of podcasts.
 Shout out to my mom for letting me leech off of her Netflix account all these years.
 You rock, Teri.

 Comprehensible input is anything that you can understand in your target language.
 If _n_ is your level, the best comprehensible input is _n+1_.
+You can read more in <a target="_blank" href="https://www.monoglotanxiety.com/blog/what-is-comprehensible-input-language-learning/">my post all about comprehensible input</a>.

 Now, I jumped into German watching a lot of _n+1000_ content (looking at you, _Dark_ on Netflix).
 But even if you're stupid like me and refuse to use beginner resources you can still brute-force immersion yourself to fluency.